The Thousand Tiny Surrenders of Burnout

 Recognising Burnout Before It's Too Late

 Decreased accomplishment strikes when former sources of pride feel like exercises in futility, creating a downward spiral of inadequacy.
-That presentation you once would have smashed?
-Now feels like watering a garden of plastic plants.
+That presentation you once would have smashed, now feels like watering a garden of plastic plants.

 When Burnout Finally Catches Up With You